GirijaViswa/FoodApp/README.md

 #### Modules Built

 1. Login
-2. SignUp

-Login procedure is done with mock server and generating JWT.
+Login procedure is done with mock server and JWT generated.

 #### Steps to clone and execute